Ricardo-Paul/task-manager/README.md

 ## TODO CLI
-You just walked into the office with a bunch of tasks you want to finish troughout the day in your head.
+You just walked into the office with a bunch of tasks in your head you want to finish troughout the day.
-Quickly grab your terminal and write that list out.
+Quickly grab your terminal and write that list down.
 Mark complete when you finish a task.
 ## Helps to stay focus